Arigato: Arigatou Gozaimasu vs. Arigatou Gozaimashita

 Arigato Gozaimashita (ありがとうございました)

 Arigato Gozaimashita (pronunciation) is the perfect tense of Arigato Gozaimasu.
-This phrase is used when or after the event involving what you are thanking for has ended.
+This expression is used when or after the event involving what you are thanking for has ended.
 For example,

 By the way, Arigato (pronunciation) can be both the present tense and the perfect tense.
 For example, when you are gifted something from your friend, you say Arigato here.